xmindltd/xmind-sdk-js/docs/en.md

 ###### .save() => Promise\<boolean\>

-* To save components to the logic disk in form zip.
+* To save components to the logic disk in form zip

 ## Dumper

-* The module of `Dumper` only works under browser.
+* The module of `Dumper` only works under browser

 ###### .dumping() => Array<{filename: string, value: string}>

-* Return an array of the object that is composed of file content.
+* Return an array of the object that is composed of file content

 * In order to open it in the official software, You need to compress file in form zip and ending with `.xmind`

 > **Important**
 >
-> Do not include the top level folder, otherwise the software won't extra the files from top level folder.
+> Do not include the top level folder, otherwise the software won't extra the files from top level folder